nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ### Get Lucky: The Application of Creative Energy

 Now that we know _how_ to acquire creative energy, what do we do with it?
 We need to find (or create) problems in which to apply it.
-There are three TODO where we can apply our creative energy:
+There are three steps we can take towards applying our creative energy:

 * Problem finding

 * Divergent thinking

-* Choose a special domain
+* Choosing a special domain

 #### Problem Finding

-Csziksenmihalyi outlines four TODO
+Csziksenmihalyi outlines four strategies for finding problems.

 * Find a way to express what moves you